lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 3. `EVMScriptFactory` smart contract generates the script and returns it to the `EasyTrack` core contract.
 4. `EasyTrack` contract conducts the motion according to the motion settings (i.e. motion duration, objections threshold and maximum active motions count).
 While active, the motion can be canceled at any time by the address that has started it.
 5. As soon as the motion duration expires, it becomes possible to enact the motion.
 Anyone can enact the motion from that moment on.
-6. To enact the motion, the `EasyTrack` contract passes the enactment EVM script to the `EVMScriptExecutor` smart contract.
+6. To enact the motion, the `EasyTrack` contract recreates the enactment EVM script and passes it to the `EVMScriptExecutor` smart contract for execution.
 7. `EVMScriptExecutor` holds all the permissions to run valid enactment EVM scripts passed from the `EasyTrack` smart contract (or Aragon voting app).

 ![Easy Track system schema](./assets/lip-3/easytrackschema.jpg)